Python Security Guide

 Library Use Case Example Application

-BeautifulSoup Web Scraping Extracting IOCs from security websites
+BeautifulSoup Web Scraping Extracting indicators of compromise from security websites

 Python Across Security Disciplines